cr1901/sentinel/README.md

 * [Boolector](https://github.com/Boolector/boolector), the SMT Solver that
   RISC-V Formal uses.

+RISCOF also requires the [SAIL RISC-V emulator](https://github.com/riscv/sail-riscv).
+This is a pain to compile, so I provide a Linux binary (and eventually Windows if I can get OCaml to behave long enough.
+I _used_ to be able to install it just fine :'D!).

 **A user must first run the following before anything else:**

 ```